w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 [erasure coded](#erasure-codes) pieces among the network.
 At least 1/3 + 1 validators must report that they possess their piece of the code word.
 Once this threshold of validators has been reached, the network can consider the candidate block available.
-The block is graduated to being a full parachain block and its header will be included in that fork of the Relay Chain.
+The block is graduated to being a full parachain block, and its header will be included in that fork of the Relay Chain.
 The information about the candidate availability is noted in the subsequent relay chain blocks of that fork.

 The availability check by the block author ensures that
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will only include blocks for which the validators distributed their erasure coded chunks, but it does not guarantee their validity.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will only include blocks for which the validators distributed their erasure-coded chunks, but it does not guarantee their validity.
 Because the number of para-validators on each parachain is so low, collusion is a reasonable concern.
 By separating block production ([BABE](./learn-consensus.md#block-production-babe)) from finality ([GRANDPA](./learn-consensus.md/#finality-gadget-grandpa)),